Description »

 What makes this "Medium"?

-The tour is offered at two different levels and daily distances can be flexible to a certain extent depending on the level of experience/fitness of participants.
+The tour is suitable for skaters of different levels and daily distances and level of challenge can be flexible to a certain extent depending on experience/fitness.
 However, proficiency of your skating technique can significantly influence the actual level of challenge encountered during the tour.
+Guests without previous experience of skating on natural ice may find the activity physically challenging and take time to develop confidence and improve technique.

 NB: Perception of difficulty is very subjective.
 What is hard to one person may be easy for another and vice versa, depending on factors including level of fitness, age and previous experience.
 Weather conditions/temperatures can also dramatically affect the actual level of challenge encountered.